isomerpages/moe-queenswaysec/_the-queensway-experience/Character Development/Sexuality Education.md

 10. Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.

 11. Letters to parents: Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+This form will be distributed to parents through the parent gateway and is also downloadable here (please upload parents opt-out form found in Annex **A** and insert a hyperlink for parents to download the form).
+The completed form is to be submitted to the Class Mentors by 10/03/2023.

-This form will be distributed to parents through the parent gateway and is also downloadable
+12. Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
+This form will be distributed to parents through the parent gateway and is also downloadable here (please upload parents opt-out form found in Annex **B** and insert a hyperlink for parents to download the form).
+The completed form is to be submitted to the Class Mentors by 10/03/2023.

+13. Parents can contact the school at 64741421 for discussion or to seek clarification about the school’s Sexuality Education programme.